 Wollangambe Two (Lower Section)

-A non-technical section of the Wollangambe River, Wollangabe Two (or the Lower Sections) involes numerous sections with long swim, interspersed with some scrambling.
-There’s a fairly steep into and out of the canyon.
+A non-technical section of the Wollangambe River, Wollangambe Two (or the Lower Section) involes numerous gorges with long swim, interspersed with some scrambling.
+There’s a fairly steep route into and out of the canyon.
 A lilo is essential, and a wetsuit recommended.
 Access is from opposite the Cathedral Reserve Camping Ground in Mount Wilson.

 Distance: 12-13km (5-8 hours.
 Allow full day.)